How to Soundproof a Dog Crate or Kennel

 The best solution to your problem primarily depends on the problem.

-2. Are you trying to modestly quiet down inside the space or learn how to reduce reverb and echo?
-Add acoustic products to the rooms to cut down on reverb and improve sound quality
+- Are you trying to modestly quiet down inside the space or need to reduce reverb and echo?
+For reduced sound inside a space, we'll be adding acoustic materials to the ceiling and/or walls.

 dog kennel Soundproofing for a room

-2. Treat the walls.
+- Treat the walls.
 Soundproofing walls requires a bit more work than ceilings, but the results are drastic.
 If your dog kennel has exposed concrete walls, you’ll need to add studs, batt insulation, RSIC clips, 25 ga hat channel, and ⅝” drywall over the concrete.
-If you already have drywall up, we recommend using Green Glue and an additional layer of ⅝” drywall which will save you the effort of removing the existing drywall.
+If you already have drywall up, we recommend using RSIC-1 Retro Clips and an additional layer of ⅝” drywall which will save you the effort of removing the existing drywall.
 In either case, finish the job by sealing the perimeter of your walls and around any penetrations with acoustical sealant.

 Adding Acoustic panels to a soundproof dog kennel